-- 5.2.1 Throughout the preparation of the Neighbourhood Plan, concerns about the speed, volume and impact of traffic on the A44 through the settlement of Bredenbury and the safety of pedestrians and cyclists have been major issues for the local community. - 5.2.2 The A44 is both an asset and a problem.
+- 5.2.1 Policies in neighbourhood plans must relate to the development and use of land.
+Sometimes as a result of the engagement carried out as part of the work on the neighbourhood plan, aspirational policies or projects that signal the community's priorities for the future of their local area, but are not related to the development and use of land emerge.
+Any such policies or projects must be clearly identifiable within the neighbourhood plan.
+This section and the Action Plan do not form part of the statutory plan. - 5.2.2 Throughout the preparation of the Neighbourhood Plan, concerns about the speed, volume and impact of traffic on the A44 through the settlement of Bredenbury and the safety of pedestrians and cyclists have been major issues for the local community. - 5.2.3 The A44 is both an asset and a problem.
 On the one hand it provides easy and convenient access to the market towns of Bromyard and Leominster, but it also brings significant disadvantages associated with the speed and volume of traffic which travels along it.
 Traffic calming and speed enforcement, and the impact of HGVs and through-traffic in Bredenbury were identified as priority issues in the Neighbourhood Plan Forum and Community Survey.
 The Community Survey identified a range of potential measures to address these concerns with the priorities being better maintained and wider pavements, the introduction of a 'gradual' speed limit and traffic calming.
-The survey also highlighted the need for for a 30-mph zone through the centre of the settlement along the A44 and that part
+The survey also highlighted the need for for a 30-mph zone through the centre of the settlement along the A44 and that part of Harp Lane which provides access to the Primary School and Valley View development.

-- of Harp Lane which provides access to the Primary School and Valley View development. - 5.2.3 The lack of drop off facilities to serve the Primary School and inadequate car parking for St Andrews Church and the Village Hall exacerbate community concerns over road safety problems associated with the A44. - 5.2.4 These issues and views have led the Parish Council to develop a package of measures as listed below.
+- 5.2.4 The lack of drop off facilities to serve the Primary School and inadequate car parking for St Andrews Church and the Village Hall exacerbate community concerns over road safety problems associated with the A44. - 5.2.5 These issues and views have led the Parish Council to develop a package of measures as listed below.
 The Parish Council will work with Herefordshire Council, West Mercia Police, the Road Safety Partnership, developers and landowners to implement these measures.
 This will include bringing together funding from a variety of sources including contributions secured through s106 Agreements, s278 Agreements under the Highways Act 1980 and through the Community Infrastructure Levy as appropriate.